Horst Buchholz: English-language films

-Buchholz began appearing in English-language films in 1959, when he co-starred in the British production Tiger Bay with Hayley Mills.
+Buchholz began appearing in English-language films in 1959, when he co-starred in the British production Tiger Bay introducing Hayley Mills.
 It was a notable success.
 In her autobiography, Mills revealed she had a schoolgirl crush on Buchholz during the filming of Tiger Bay and was saddened when the cast threw him an engagement party.

 He returned to Germany for Ship of the Dead (1959), then accepted an offer from Hollywood to play a young aspiring gunslinger in The Magnificent Seven (1960), a remake of Akira Kurosawa's Seven Samurai (1954) in which he would play the role originally portrayed by Toshiro Mifune in the Japanese version.
 Arriving in the U.S. with time to spare before filming began, Buchholz lingered in New York and appeared on Broadway in a short-lived adaptation of Cheri (1959) and then continued westward.

 After The Magnificent Seven, which went on to become a classic, Buchholz played in the romantic drama Fanny (1961) with Leslie Caron and Maurice Chevalier, and the Berlin-set comedy One, Two, Three (1961), directed by Billy Wilder and starring James Cagney.
 Though filmed in Mexico, France and Germany respectively, these were Hollywood productions and Buchholz had begun a period of residence in Los Angeles.
 He proved to be popular with American audiences, but several missed opportunities thwarted the upward trajectory of his career and it began to stall.
 Filming schedule conflicts prevented him from accepting the offered roles of Tony in West Side Story (1961) and Sherif Ali in Lawrence of Arabia (1962), a part that eventually went to Omar Sharif.

 Instead he played the lead in Nine Hours to Rama (1963) for Twentieth Century Fox and The Empty Canvas (1963), shot in Italy with Bette Davis.
 He returned to Broadway to appear in Andorra (1963), which had a short run.

 International star

 On the advice of his agent, like many other actors who were asked, he turned down the starring role in A Fistful of Dollars (1964).
-He was in Marco the Magnificent (1965) with Anthony Quinn; That Man in Istanbul (1965), a Eurosopy film; Johnny Banco (1967), a comedy with Yves Allégret; and Young Rebel (1967), a biopic of Miguel de Cervantes with Gina Lollobrigida.
+He was in Marco the Magnificent (1965) with Anthony Quinn; That Man in Istanbul (1965), a Eurospy film; Johnny Banco (1967), a comedy with Yves Allégret; and Young Rebel (1967), a biopic of Miguel de Cervantes with Gina Lollobrigida.
 He guest starred on The Danny Thomas Hour (1968).

 Buchholz starred in Astragal (1969), How, When and with Whom (1969), The Dove Must Not Fly (1970), and The Saviour (1971).
 He returned to Hollywood lead roles briefly with The Great Waltz (1971) playing Johann Strauss.

 Buchholz starred in ...But Johnny!
 (1973), and The Catamount Killing (1974).
 He appeared on German television in shows like Die Klempner kommen (1976).